 The Shape of Olive Trees

-Not all olive trees grow the same, and not all olive farmers grow them in the exact same way.
+Not all olive trees have the same shape, and not all olive farmers grow them in the exact same way.
 Some people like to have smaller olive trees, while others prefer large and tall olive trees with dense canopies.

 Smaller olive trees are easier to harvest, and it shouldn’t be a problem for anyone to work that job.